Neotron-Compute/Neotron-Book/src/3_os.md

 * Pre-emptive multi-threading
 * Virtual Memory (although we might support a special API for paging to and from disk)
 * Processes / process isolation
-* Run-time filesystem mounting/unmounting (although by time-limiting any cached data, we can support the changing of media at run-time)

-Our ultimate goal is that one day we could offer a version of the Rust Standard Library (`std`) which uses the Neotron OS API - albeit without the sub-process support.
+Our ultimate goal is that one day we could offer a version of the Rust Standard Library (`std`) which uses the Neotron OS API - albeit without the sub-process and thread support.

 Programming on the Neotron usually involves first loading the specific interpreter for that language - unless you've swapped out the standard shell for something like a BASIC interpreter.